 How much does it cost to resurface a concrete floor?

 The price of concrete resurfacing is measured per square foot.
-Yet still, there are factors that will need to be taken into consideration for the final prices such as the size of your existing surface and the design you want to achieve.
+Yet still, some factors will need to be taken into consideration for the final prices such as the size of your existing surface and the design you want to achieve.
 Another factor to take into consideration is your location.
+Use our flooring calculator to provide a quick estimate.

 If the surface is uneven, that will require building up and blending more concrete.
 Before resurfacing it is important to level up the surface of your concrete to ensure that the new layer will adhere efficiently and will have better condition once it has dried.